 Ready to give your legs some targeted attention?
-In this video, Blogilates founder and POP Pilates creator Cassey Ho walks us through her go-to thigh exercises that will tighten and tone your legs.
+In this video, Blogilates founder and POP Pilates creator Cassey Ho walks us through her go-to thigh exercises that will tighten and tone your legs, and improve your overall strength.
 Here, five moves that will have you feeling the burn.

 1. Plié Squats